true-while/AI-102-Design-Implement-AI-Solution/Module-One/L01_T05-Use-diagnostics-monitoring.md

 1. On your **Alert page**, change the **Time range** to **Past hour** by selecting from the drop-down list.
 1. You should see a **Sev 4** alert listed in the table.

+>[!Note]
+>You might have to wait 3 to 5 minutes and refresh the page, before seeing the alerts that are generated from running the CLI command above.

-1. Select that alert to open a detailed view on the alert
+1. Select that Sev 4 alert, bottom of the list, to open a detailed view on the alert.

 ## Create a Metric